History of Aston Martin in Timeline

 In February 2025, CEO Adrian Hallmark announced the company would again push back production of its first electric vehicle to 2030.

-March 2025: Yew Tree Consortium to Inject Additional Funds
+March 2025: Yew Tree Consortium to Invest Additional Funds

-On 31 March 2025, the Yew Tree Consortium is set to inject an additional £52.5 million into Aston Martin by purchasing 75 million shares at 70 pence per share, increasing its stake to 33%.
+On 31 March 2025, the Yew Tree Consortium is set to inject an additional £52.5 million into the marque by purchasing 75 million shares at 70 pence per share, increasing its stake to 33%.
+The company will also sell shares in the Formula One racing team that it sponsors.
+In total, the two transactions will raise £125 million.

-2025: Competition in FIA World Endurance Championship and IMSA SportsCar Championship
+2025: Planned participation in FIA World Endurance Championship and IMSA SportsCar Championship

-In April 2024, the company said it would push back production of its first electric vehicle to 2027.
+In 2027, Aston Martin will push back the production of its first electric vehicle.

 2030: UK's Declaration to End Combustion Engine Vehicles